stevemclaugh/preservation-torrent/README.md

 - The master metadata collection will be a fairly small document, so it may pose less of a preservation risk than the datasets.

-### If a dataset needs to be retracted/updated in the future, the trusted source can create a replacement torrent and link to the new torrent file.
+### If a dataset must be retracted/updated, the trusted organization can create and post a replacement torrent.

 - Assiduous collectors will occasionally check their files against the master checksum list and download updated torrents as needed.